Automate Marketo Data Cleanup Without Ad-Hoc Smart Lists

 These practical realities ensure that we’re not doing a fancy pilot – we’re building it for real adoption with intention.

 Here’s the overview of this Agentic AI integration with Adobe Marketo Engage – We move context from Marketo to LLM.
 We enable an Agentic AI integration to let Adobe Marketo Engage ask the LLM to use the context it gave it and create some value (clean some data in this case).
 The LLM replies with something valuable, in this case, clean data.
-In a sense, configuring AI Agents is ‘value engineering’.
+We could say that configuring agents is ‘value engineering’.

 More possibilities